jundalisay/superb/content/en/research/einstein/relativity/section-15.md

 Thus, the body has the same energy as a body of mass `( m + E0 / c2 )` moving with the velocity `v`.

-Hence we can say=  If a body takes up an amount of energy `E0`, then its inertial mass increases by an amount `E0 / c2`
+Hence: If a body takes up an amount of energy `E0`, then its inertial mass increases by an amount `E0 / c2`

 The inertial mass of a body is not a constant, but varies according to the change in the energy of the body.
 The inertial mass of a system of bodies can even be regarded as a measure of its energy.

 The law of the conservation of the mass of a system becomes identical with the law of the conservation of energy.
 This is only valid provided that the system neither takes up nor sends out energy.

-The expression for the energy is
+The expression for the energy is:

 ``` elixir
 (mc2 + E0) / √ 1-(v2 / c2)